« Return to Thoughts

 Liberalised typing.
 The transcendental syntax can be seen as a kind of realisability theory with respect to the geometry of interaction with the choice of convenient realisers (here constellations).
 Interestingly, the model of stars and constellations can naturally represent logic programs but also models which are also dynamical systems such as Wang tiles, abstract tile assembly model (aTAM) or the flexible tiles used in DNA computing.
 We can imagine providing a type theory of these models.

 A better understanding of complexity.
 As constellations are generalisations of Girard’s flows (mostly studied by Bagnol) and Seiller’s interaction graphs we can imagine applications in implicit computational complexity.
-Moreover, there is the belief that a better understanding of logic could lead to a better understanding of complexity since logic can be understood as constraints of computation.
+Moreover, there is the belief that a better understanding of logic could lead to a better understanding of complexity since logic can be understood as constraining of computation.
 The Transcendental Syntax may be able to give a new presentation of predicate logic and be related to descriptive complexity where predicate logic has an important role.

 From DNA computing to logic.
 Some works describe an encoding of Horn clauses, logic programming or Robinson’s resolution by using DNA computation itself.
 This leads to the possibility of checking or computing related to logic through the interpretation of the Transcendental Syntax.